About the Data Protection Regulation

 For security reasons you need to register when you visit us.
 Your name is stored in the digital system for two months.
 The lawful ground is Public interest.

 We will also send you a questionnaire after the project is completed.
 Individual responses are always anonymized.
 The IP address is personal data if it can be linked to an individual user.
-Information about IP address is removed after 14 months.
 The lawful ground is Public interest.

 Sometimes SBU is filming or photographing the project group.
 The images and films are published on social media and our website and saved in a digital system.
 We always inform you when we film or takes pictures, so you can object.
 The lawful ground is Public interest because part of the public service obligation to inform the public about SBU.
 If you identify yourself on an image or a film and wish to exercise your rights and for example, request that it be erased, you can contact us.
 See contact details below.